 Hammonasset Beach State Park

 Fancy a long stretch of beach with gentle surf, scenic spots and plenty of activities for the kiddos?
 You’ll find it at Hammonasset Beach State Park, where the 2-mile-long shore borders not only the Atlantic, but a nearby nature preserve as well.
 The waves are gentle and calm thanks to its location on Long Island Sound, making it one of the best beaches in New England for families.
 More than 500 campsites dot the park’s 1,000 acres, and the Meigs Point Nature Center is a great place to explore the area’s natural habitat, with interactive exhibits, a touch tank, and plenty of educational programs taking place year-round.
-Weekday fees are $15 for nonresidents, $9 for Connecticut residents; weekend fees are $22 for nonresidents, $13 for residents.
+Parking is free for Connecticut residents.
+Nonresident fees are $15 on weekdays, $22 on weekends.

 Acadia National Park, Bar Harbor, Maine

 What’s better than plunging into the refreshing (read: chilly) Atlantic on a sweltering day?
 Plunging into the refreshing Atlantic amid craggy granite peaks, hundreds of miles of rugged hiking trails, car-free carriage roads and nearly 50,000 acres of protected forest in Acadia National Park.
 For $30, you can gain entrance to the park and bike, ride and traverse the day away in Mother Nature’s playground.
 You could climb the near-vertical Beehive Trail in the morning – at 500 feet, it’s got a superb view of Sand Beach – and have a picnic lunch on its shores in the afternoon.
 But be forewarned: At 55 degrees in the summer months, the water is – to put it mildly – bracing.